BhattacharyaLab/scVIDR/docs/installation/getting-started.md

   -p 8888:8888 \
   panda311/scvidr
   ```
+**Note:** Ensure that **CUDA drivers** are installed on the host machine if they aren’t already.
+Refer to the [CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for detailed instructions.

 4. **Verify GPU access**: You can verify that the GPU is accessible inside the container by running.
 ```bash